| Zillij in FezWritten

 Radiating around this center is a burst of evenly spaced

 eight-pointed star pieces called dirhams.
+Starting with

 the dirhams, Rashidi lays out all the furmah